adopted-ember-addons/ember-electron/tests/dummy/app/templates/docs/index.md

 Ember-Electron is a small open source project.
 Use [GitHub Issues](https://github.com/adopted-ember-addons/ember-electron/issues) to report bugs and errors within the addon.

 If you need help *using* the addon with your application, may we recommend the excellent Ember community?
 You can the [various places to get help here](https://www.emberjs.com/community/).
+In particular, the [Ember community Discord](https://discordapp.com/invite/emberjs) has a `#topic-desktop` channel which is a great place to ask questions about `ember-electron`.
 If you have questions regarding Electron, their [Slack and forum](https://electron.atom.io/contact/) will be helpful as well.

 ## Development